ubermanu/magento2-toast/README.md

 ## Usage

 Just install the module and you're done.
-All messages will be displayed using as toasts.
+All messages will be displayed as toasts.